ronakupadhyaya/Horizons-week-04/day1/blackjack/README.md

 	- Game is over
 	- Responds with `Game state representation`

+### Templating your games list 🎛 - `views/index.hbs`

+We've provided you with templating and styling for gameplay, but you are responsible for creating the first screens of your application.
+Using the context object you passed in with your `GET /` request, write a template for listing your active games.
+Each active game listed should allow a user to click through and play the game.
+Since it's a one-player game for now, you only have to worry about whether or not the game is in progress.

+### Testing your game with Postman 📬 - `Postman`

 After writing these routes, you will be able to test your game through using HTTP requests only using Postman!
 Try each route and your game flow to test your functionality up to this point.

 1. `POST /game` will create your new game and give you an ID to use: `312314234234`